doyousketch2/afk/README.md

 > look for your **minetest.conf** file and open it in notepad++ or similar
 > if you don't have the line **enable_client_modding = true** then add it
 > save and exit.  enjoy minetest.

+## to use
+bring up text with t or f10,  then type `.afk` to see main window
+type in any other nicknames you might commonly encounter
+go about your buisness, and return to a window of notes